pyx-industries/julee/docs/architecture/clean_architecture/index.rst

 For AI service patterns, see :doc:`services`.

-For workflows in Worker applications, see :doc:`workflows`.
+For applications (Worker, API, CLI), see :doc:`/architecture/applications/index`.